 The aligners will then be custom-made for you.
 Your orthodontic doctor will tell you how often you should change them, and give you a few sets to wear.
 Typically, patients will need to visit the orthodontic office every four to six weeks for a checkup.
 This will let the doctor monitor your progress, give you new aligners, and make any changes to your treatment plan.
 Once the treatment is over, you will be able to enjoy properly aligned teeth that chew food correctly and look great when you smile.

 Call Tisseront Orthodontics Today To Schedule an Appointment

-At Tisseront Orthodontics in Reston, Va., you can have an examination from our knowledgeable orthodontist.
+Accordingly, at Tisseront Orthodontics in Reston, Va., you can have an examination from our knowledgeable orthodontist.
 Dr. Stephen Tisseront provides orthodontic treatments for adults, teenagers, and children with these devices:

 • Aligners – designed using Invisalign software

 • Retainers – to keep teeth in position after orthodontic treatment ends